-Albums with the greatest sales gains this week.
+○ Albums with the greatest sales gains this week.
 Recording Industry Assn.
 Of America (RIAA) certification for sales of 500,000 units.

-A RIAA certification for sales of 1 million units with each additional million indicated by a numeral following the symbol.
+RIAA certification for sales of 1 million units with each additional million indicated by a numeral following the symbol.
 All albums available on cassette and CD.
-Asterisk indicates virgil available.

-S indicates past or present Heatseeker title.

-1995, Billboard/BPI Communications, and SoundScan, Inc.
+Asterisk indicates vinyl available.
+Indicates past or present Heatseeker title. © 1995, Billboard/BPI Communications, and SoundScan, Inc.